Notification of Rights under FERPA

 3. The right to provide written consent before the university discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.

-The school discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests; including Carroll University’s Institutional Research Office (IR), the Registrar’s Office and the Office of Student Success for the following purposes:
+The school discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests; including Carroll University’s Institutional Research Office (IR), the Registrar’s Office, the Office of Academic Advising Services, and the Office of Student Success for the following purposes:

 - IR is responsible for data analysis and statistical data retention for Carroll University’s federal reporting requirements.

-- The Registrar’s Office is responsible for submitting verification to both the National Student Clearinghouse (NSC) for federal compliance and certifying veterans with Veteran’s Affairs.
+- The Registrar’s Office is responsible for maintaining student records, submitting verification to the National Student Clearinghouse (NSC) for federal compliance and certifying veterans with Veteran’s Affairs

 4. The right to refuse to permit the University to disclose personally identifiable information about the student as directory information, which is not subject to the above restrictions on disclosure.